 On December 15, 2009, we entered into an exclusive joint development agreement with CQ Solution, a company based in Quebec City, Quebec, Canada, whose shares are publicly traded in Canada on TSX Venture Exchange.
-Under the agreement, we agreed to conduct research and development activities jointly with CO2 Solution with the goal of advancing the development of carbon capture technology.
-As part of the agreement which expires in January, 2011, we obtained a research license to CO2 Solution's intellectual property.
-We also purchased 10,000,000 common shares (approximately 16.6% of total common shares outstanding) of CO2 Solution in a private placement.
+The joint development agreement expires in January 2011.
+Under the agreement, we obtained a research license to CO2 Solution's intellectual property and agreed to conduct research and development activities jointly with CO2 Solution with the goal of advancing the development of carbon capture technology.
+We also purchased 10,000,000 common shares (approximately 16.6% of total common shares outstanding) of CO2 Solution in a private placement subject to a four-month statutory resale restriction.
+This restriction expired April 15, 2010.
 In February of 2010, our Chief Executive Officer was appointed to the board of directors of CO2 Solution.